andrewreese16/wordle-browser-game/README.md

 ### To play the game https://andrewreese16.github.io/wordle-browser-game/

+**To view user stories and all planning materials please see the Planning-Materials.md**

 ## Description
 Wordle is a word-guessing game where players attempt to guess a hidden word within a limited number of attempts.
 Each guess provides feedback on correct letters and their positions, helping players deduce the hidden word.